jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 * Price ranges from $10 - $10,000 a night.
 The listing with the $10,000 price tag per night is located in Five Points, Denver.

-I continued the cleaning process by creating a cleaned_listings table from the listings dataset where I removed all *Null* values from the listing_url, host_name, neighbourhood_cleansed, room_type and bedrooms columns.
+I continue the cleaning process by creating a cleaned_listings table from the listings dataset where I removed all *Null* values from the listing_url, host_name, neighbourhood_cleansed, room_type and bedrooms columns.
 Removing null values from the columns of interest resulted in a table with 5,529 unique lisitngs.
 I will be using the cleaned listings dataset and the reviews dataset in the exploratory data analysis.

 ## Exploratory Data Analysis (EDA)